Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Introduction

 In a highly influential paper~\cite{BHR}, Bidigare, Hanlon and Rockmore showed that a number of popular Markov chains, including the Tsetlin library and the riffle shuffle, are random walks on the faces of a hyperplane arrangement (the braid arrangement for these two examples).
 More importantly, they showed that the representation theory of the monoid of faces, where the monoid structure on the faces of a central hyperplane arrangement is given by the Tits projections~\cite{Titsappendix}, could be used to analyze these Markov chains and, in particular, to compute the spectrum of their transition operators.

 The face monoid of a hyperplane arrangement satisfies the semigroup identities $x^2 = x$ and $xyx = xy$.
 Semigroups satisfying these identities are known in the literature as left regular bands (although they were studied early on by Sch\"utzenberger~\cite{Schutzlrb} under the more descriptive name ``\textit{treillis gauches},'' translated by G.~Birkhoff in his Math Review as skew lattices, a term which nowadays has a different meaning).
 Brown developed~\cite{Brown1,Brown2} a theory of random walks on finite left regular bands.
 He gave numerous examples that do not come from hyperplane arrangements, as well as examples of hyperplane walks that could more easily be modeled on simpler left regular bands.
 For example, Brown considered random walks on bases of matroids.
 Brown used the representation theory of left regular bands to extend the spectral results of Bidigare, Hanlon and Rockmore~\cite{BHR} and gave an algebraic proof of the diagonalizability of random walks on left regular bands.
+Some of these results, including a simpler proof of diagonalizability, can be found in~\cite[Chapter~14]{repbook} with a textbook presentation.

 Brown's theory has since been used and further developed by numerous authors.
 Diaconis highlighted hyperplane face monoid and left regular band walks in his 1998 ICM lecture~\cite{DiaconisICM}.
 Bj\"orner used it to develop the theory of random walks on complex hyperplane arrangements and interval greedoids~\cite{bjorner1,bjorner2}.
 Athanasiadis and Diaconis revisited random walks on hyperplane face monoids and left regular bands in~\cite{DiaconisAthan}.
 Chung and Graham considered further left regular band random walks associated to graphs in~\cite{GrahamLRB}.
 Saliola and Thomas proposed a definition of oriented interval greedoids by generalizing the left regular bands associated to oriented matroids and antimatroids~\cite{SaliolaThomas}.
-A detailed study of symmetrized versions of random walks on hyperplane face monoids was initiated in recent work of Reiner, Saliola and Welker~\cite{Randomtorandom}.
+A detailed study of symmetrized versions of random walks on hyperplane face monoids was initiated in recent work of Reiner, Saliola and Welker~\cite{RSW2014}; see also~\cite{SaliolaSym}.
 Left regular bands have also appeared in Lawvere's work in topos theory~\cite{graphic1,moregraphic} under the name ``graphic monoids.''